Encapsulation vs Abstraction in Java

 2. Key Points

-1. Encapsulation hides the internal state and requires all interaction to be performed through an object's methods.
+1. Encapsulation hides the internal state and requires all interaction through an object's methods.

-2. Abstraction hides the implementation details and shows only the necessary functionality to the user.
+2. Abstraction hides the implementation details and only shows the user the necessary functionality.

-3. Encapsulation is achieved in Java using access modifiers; private, protected, and public.
+3. Encapsulation is achieved in Java using private, protected, and public access modifiers.

 4. Abstraction is achieved in Java using abstract classes and interfaces.